Will Medicare cover Abdominoplasty and Skin Reduction Surgery?

 These MBS items may be changing on 1 November 2018 – if you were previously covered, you may no longer be eligible.

-Note that your Private HEALTH FUND policy such as BUPA, AIH and Australian Unity is also likely to change over the next few months or years.
+Note that your Private HEALTH FUND policy such as BUPA, AIH and Australian Unity can change too.

 Breast Reduction Surgery Patients, Breast Lift Patients, Removal & Replacement of Breast Implants, and Skin Reduction Lipectomy/Abdominoplasty Patients MAY likely be impacted by changing MBS criteria from the MBS Review team.